How to take a gap year trip without breaking the bank

 Taking some time away to travel the world can have many benefits.
 Here are some ideas and saving strategies to help you plan your big trip.

-There are so many decisions to make as a young adult.
+There are so many decisions to make as a young adult in Canada.
 From choosing your post-secondary program to making career choices—not everyone has their life figured out yet.
-So what can you do about it?
+So, what can you do about it?
 Well, many people choose to take a gap year.
 It’s a great way to grow personally and take a break from academic studies.
 It’s also the perfect opportunity to travel and see the world.

 A gap year refers to taking a year off, typically with the goal of pursuing an interest or figuring out what to do next in life.
-Most people who take a gap year (a.k.a. “gappers”) do so after they graduate high school, but others do it in the middle of their college or university program or before they start their career.
-While each person’s gap year is unique, common themes include stepping outside of your comfort zone, travelling solo or with friends, learning about new cultures, and self-reflecting on new experiences.
+Most people who take a gap year (a.k.a. “gappers”) do so after they graduate high school, but others do it in the middle of their college or university program.
+While each person’s approach to a gap year is unique, common themes include stepping outside of your comfort zone, travelling solo or with friends, learning about new cultures, and self-reflecting on new experiences.

 It’s true, taking time off to travel as a young person can be expensive and nerve-wracking.
 However, there are plenty of advantages that come with travelling before you start a new school year or your career.
 It can allow you to:

-Before picking a destination, decide why you want to travel in the first place.
+Before picking a destination, decide why you want to travel in the first place, if you decide to not stay at home.
 There are many exciting options, and knowing which one interests you most will determine how you should prepare financially.
 Here are some ideas:

-Some gappers like to volunteer their time.
+Some gappers volunteer their time.
 From learning about wildlife conservation to participating in animal rescue and teaching English, there are unique opportunities to give back.

 Another great option is studying abroad.
 Some programs allow you to earn a university or college credit, which may help you justify the cost of the trip and complete your post-secondary studies.
 If you are currently enrolled in a program, check with your school to see if they offer exchange programs.

-If you are looking to gain some practical work experience, you can find part-time jobs while you are travelling.
-This can help you fund your trip or to save money for tuition the following year.
+If you’re looking to gain practical work experience, you can find part-time jobs while you are travelling.
+This can help you fund your trip or to save money, say for tuition or a new apartment.

 From New York to L.A., there are plenty of sightseeing opportunities south of the border as well.
-What I like about staying within North America is that you can choose between visiting urban cities or camping out in national parks.
-Keep in mind that with the currency exchange rate, your expenses will be higher travelling in the U.S.
+What I like about travelling within North America is that you can choose between visiting urban cities or camping out in national parks.
+Keep in mind that with the currency exchange rate, your expenses will be higher travelling within the U.S.

-For those who are graduating from a post-secondary school and want to explore the world before they enter the workforce, a popular destination is travelling to Europe.
-From visiting the famous Mona Lisa in the Louvre, and sipping on sangria in Barcelona, to watching an orchestra perform in Austria, you can hop between many countries while staying on the same continent.
+For those graduating from a post-secondary school and want to explore the world before they enter the workforce, a popular destination is travelling to Europe.
+From visiting the the Louvre’s Mona Lisa in Paris, and sipping on sangria in Barcelona, to watching an orchestra perform in Vienna, you can hop between many countries in Europe.
 If you’re travelling on a budget and open to meeting international travellers, you can explore different hostels, an affordable alternative that’s more like a dorm than a hotel.

 In my 20s, I went on a group tour throughout Europe for an entire month.
 I visited 13 countries and made friends from all over the world.
 I learned about the history, indulged in local cuisine and checked off a ton of tourist attractions from my bucket list.